ghilesZ/Testify/README.md

 still very (very) unstable.

 ##### Things that are yet to be done
-- handling of parametric types
-- handling of module path for type annotations (e.g : `Int.t`)
 - provide the user with a *standard library* of predifined types (positive integers, non-empty lists ...)
 - define a way of tagging a function as partial or total